xlab-si/e2ee-server/README.md

 #### Postgresql
 Install PostgreSQL and create database e2ee:
 `CREATE DATABASE e2ee;`.
-Depending on what OS distribution you are running, you might also have to run `ALTER USER postgres PASSWORD 'postgres'`.
+Depending on what OS distribution you are running, you might also have to run `ALTER USER postgres PASSWORD 'postgres';`.
 For details, see db/db.go

 ### 2.)
 Configure key, certificate and paths
 Every environment (testing, preproduction, production) can be configured via appropriate .json configuration files residing in the settings/ folder.
 By default, server certificate and key are stored in the keys/ subfolder.
 You should generate new certificate and key for your server and update .json files to point to the locations where certificate and key are stored.